mkrechetov/mkrechetov.github.io/_posts/2022-11-11-CascadeMLE.markdown

 cwd = os.getcwd()
 ```

-Plotting function is as always; the freezing function is needed to works with model states as dictionary keys:
+The plotting function is as always; the freezing function is needed to work with model states as dictionary keys:

 ```